-Her nephew Charlie Craighead, a filmmaker and writer, was visiting his aunt at her home in New York when she asked him what she could to do help mountain lions.
+Her nephew Charlie Craighead, a local filmmaker and writer, was visiting his aunt at her home in New York when she asked him what she could to do help mountain lions.

 “She didn’t want to just give money,” he said.
 “She wanted to participate somehow.
 So I said, ‘Write a story and we’ll figure out a way to make that somehow benefit cougars.’”

 The suggestion was just a passing thought, Craighead said, and he didn’t think much more about it.

 His aunt used to get up at “a ridiculous hour,” he said, sometimes as early as 5 a.m.
 She’d “turn on her radio and start rattling pots and pans and make sure nobody got to sleep in.

 “I got up the night after I mentioned that idea and went downstairs,” he said.
 “She came up to me and said, ‘How does this sound?’ and she handed me the manuscript for ‘Shadow.’”

 Quickly putting pen to paper, he said, wasn’t uncommon for Craighead George, an award-winning author of more than 100 fiction and nonfiction books.
 He remembered her as a “force” and a personal inspiration for him.